This page is part of the ONYX Performance Guide

 - IK Ki

-Defines the controller’s internal feedback systems.
+These values define the controller’s internal feedback systems.

 - inner loop regulates motor current (Iq / Id)